TechnologyClassroom/SetupNotes/os/mobile/android.md

 I would suggest using [GrapheneOS](https://grapheneos.org/).
 GrapheneOS is a security hardened version of Android.

-Other options that I would recommend and have personally used include [LineageOS](https://lineageos.org/).
+Anoterh options that I would recommend and have personally used is [LineageOS](https://lineageos.org/).
+I would also consider trying [DivestOS](https://divestos.org/).

 Before changing the OS, make a backup of your files and OS.

 Beware of unofficial releases of operating systems.
 The operating system must be trusted more than any of the rest of the software on your phone.
-If the author is a random person on a forum that does not use their real name, would you trust giving that person access to your location and passwords?
+If the author is a random person on a forum that does not use their real name, would you trust giving that person access to your location, communication and browsing history, and passwords?
 You should not trust an individual on the Internet that is anonymous.

 Read and follow the documentation for installing new operating systems on your